Two years ago, it would have been hard to imagine Spencer Smith and Tucker Campbell playing college baseball at the same school.

 Both players attended Tigard High School in Tigard and helped lead the Tigers to a second-round appearance in the 2012 6A Oregon School Activities Association playoffs during Smith’s senior and Campbell’s junior years.

 Campbell’s grandfather, Tom Campbell, coached them during their entire high school careers, and helped instill the same disciplined style of baseball that is obvious while watching them play today.

 “We really focus on our defense, both infield and outfield,” Campbell said.
 “And also baserunning.
 You don’t always have the luxury of having a great offensive team, but you can always run the bases well.
 So our emphasis has been baserunning and bunting the ball and just executing on things that you have control over.“

 Until Smith’s junior season, he played second base and combined with Campbell to form the middle of the Tigers’ infield.

 While Smith says they were a solid double play duo, Campbell jokes that wasn’t the case.
 “I was,” Campbell said.
 “I had to kind of make up for him.”

 It wasn’t until his senior year that Smith made the move to center field, after impressing Tom Campbell one day while running down fly balls during batting practice.

-After his senior season, Tom Campbell, who had a good relationship with former Titans head coach Dean Styles, encouraged Smith to attend Lane.
+After his senior season, Tom and not playing was the difference in us not making the playoffs.”
+Campbell, who had a good relationship with former Titans head coach Dean Styles, encouraged Smith to attend Lane.
 Although he was recruited by Styles, Smith played his freshman year under Blunt after Styles accepted a job as pitching coach at the University of Oregon.